 It’s what we call “The Portfolio Approach” to content marketing, and it’s like batting averages in baseball.
 You don’t judge a player’s hitting abilities by one at bat.
 You look at a number of plate appearances and the average production numbers.

-So my recommendation is to start out by publishing a group of at least ten glossary pages.
-That gives you a decent sample size to measure, and helps normalize results (highs and lows).
-Then, let those pages run for a few months and see how the group is performing.
+Therefore, start by publishing a group of at least ten glossary pages.
+The group provides a decent sample size to measure.
+Plus, ten pages helps normalize results (highs and lows).
+Finally, let those pages run for a few months and see how the group is performing.

 Bonus Tip* Segmentation

-To quickly and easily asses glossary page performance and any segment of content on your site, I recommend adding a unique qualifier in the URL file path so you can pull batch reports of entire segments of content on your site.
+To quickly and easily asses glossary page performance and any segment of content on your site, add a unique qualifier in the URL file path so you can pull batch reports of entire segments of content on your site.

 Using a solar panel company as an example again, you’d include a unique qualifier in your file path like this:

-I used the letter “r” here but you can use any letter in the alphabet.
+The letter “r” here is an example, so you can use any letter in the alphabet.

-Now, when I run a landing page report in GA, I can filter by “/r/” and get a segmented content report, which allows me to see total page views, average time on page, all goal completes, etc for this entire group.
-Doing so is a much more reliable way to judge how effective your glossary pages are, and the key role they can play as a productive class of content on your site.
+Now, run a landing page report in GA, filter by “/r/” and get a segmented content report, which shows important metrics like total page views, average time on page, all goal completes, etc for this entire group.
+Plus, this provides a reliable way to judge the effectiveness of your glossary pages.
+Finally, measuring results helps understand the role of glossary pages as part of your content marketing plan.